What does a mental health nurse do?

 How to become a mental health nurse

-Every journey to study is individual and there are several paths to a career in mental health.
+Every journey to study is individual and there are many ways for you to pursue a mental health nurse career path.
 At UniSQ, we offer the following nursing degrees:

 Source: yourcareer.gov.au